rsgsrinivasan/CentimeAssignment/README.md

 The present library tests the alpha vantage api for **daily** time series data.

-The library is designed to be used with the behave BDD test framework using *behave* module.
+The present testing library is designed using BDD test framework using *behave* module.

 ## Prerequisites
 Python 3.8.5